Special Permit Policies

 3.17.c The entire carpool group must submit application(s) in person and provide required initial documentation to PTS.

-3.17.d The destination of each carpool participant must be a Duke location where a parking permit is required.
+3.17.d The destination of each carpool participant must be a location on the Duke East, West or Duke Health System main campuses in Durham where a parking permit is required.

 3.17.e Carpool participants may not live in areas served by Duke Transit or services contracted by Duke PTS, namely LaSalle Loop.